 The hydraulic analysis is based upon Federal Emergency Management Agency (FEMA) 100-year flows of 970 cubic feet per second (cfs) for Canal Creek.
 Current USACE standards are based on the Castle Dam Local Protection Project regulated peak flow release of 490 cfs.
 This is less than the 100-year FEMA flows.
 The AME Project's Consultant has chosen to use the more conservative 970 cfs for design of the proposed project.
-The proposed pump station on the east side of Canal Creek is being proposed as part of the overall AME project and it will not discharge into Canal Creek during peak flows.
+A pump station on the east side of Canal Creek is being proposed as part of the overall AME project (Encroachment Permit Application No. 18795), but it will be operated so that floodwaters are not discharged into Canal Creek during peak flows.

 The HEC-RAS version 4.0 modeling program was used to compute predicted channel hydraulics for this project.
-A Manning's roughness coefficient of 0.035 was used in the design of this project (relatively straight and clean channel) that the County states is not over-grown with weeds and tall plants.
-The mitigation for the project described in Section 5.3 above was accounted for in the modeling of the proposed hydraulics.
+A Manning's roughness coefficient of 0.035 was used in the design of this project (relatively straight and clean channel) that Caltrans states is not over-grown with weeds and tall plants.
+The mitigation for the project described in

+Section 5.3 above was accounted for in the modeling of the proposed hydraulics.
 A conservative method was used to ensure that 100-year FEMA flows would not overtop the banks of Canal Creek, which would output a maximum theoretical water surface elevation (WSE) for calculating freeboard above the design storm.
 A floodwall element within the modeling program was used to obtain this confined flow.